Ziinc/ZetCards/README.md

 - Reduce the extension size and improve the startup time by [bundling your extension](https://code.visualstudio.com/api/working-with-extensions/bundling-extension).
 - [Publish your extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) on the VSCode extension marketplace.
 - Automate builds by setting up [Continuous Integration](https://code.visualstudio.com/api/working-with-extensions/continuous-integration).

+## License

+ZetCards client software is licensed with GNU GPL v3.

+The ZetCards-related creative works like branding are copyrighted, with all rights reserved.